-The issuance of a patent is not conclusive as to its inventorship, scope, validity, or enforceability, and our in-licensed patents or patents we may own in the future may be challenged in the courts or patent offices in the United States and abroad.
+The issuance of a patent is not conclusive as to its inventorship, scope, validity, or enforceability, and our in-licensed patents may be challenged in the courts or patent offices in the United States and abroad.
 Such challenges may result in loss of exclusivity or freedom to operate or in patent claims being narrowed, invalidated or held unenforceable, in whole or in part, which could limit our ability to stop others from using or commercializing similar or identical technology and product candidates, or limit the duration of the patent protection of our technology and product candidates.
 In addition, given the amount of time required for the development, testing, and regulatory review of new product candidates, patents protecting such candidates might expire before or shortly after such candidates are commercialized.
 Any impairment of our intellectual property rights, or our failure to protect our intellectual property rights adequately, could give third parties access to our technology and product candidates and could materially and adversely impact our business, financial condition, results of operations, and prospects.

 Our rights to develop and commercialize our technology, epetraborole, and our other future product candidates are subject, in large part, to the terms and conditions of licenses granted to us by others, such as Anacor.
 If we fail to comply with our obligations in the agreements under which we in-license or acquire development or commercialization rights to products, technology, or data from third parties, we could lose such rights that are important to our business.
+We have also licensed out our rights under the Anacor agreement in China to Brii Biosciences and a breach by Brii Biosciences of the terms of our agreement with Anacor could potentially cause a termination of our license agreement with Anacor and result in us losing our license to epetraborole.

 We are heavily reliant upon licenses to certain patent rights and other intellectual property that are important or necessary to the development of epetraborole or our future product candidates.
 For example, we depend on a license agreement from Anacor, a biopharmaceutical company that originally developed epetraborole and is currently a wholly-owned subsidiary of Pfizer.
-Additionally, we have licensed our rights under the Anacor agreement in China, Hong Kong, Taiwan, and Macau to Brii Biosciences.
+Additionally, we have licensed out our rights under the Anacor agreement in China to Brii Biosciences and a breach by Brii Biosciences of the terms of our agreement with Anacor could potentially cause a termination of our license agreement with Anacor and result in us losing our license to epetraborole.

 Anacor has relied upon, and any future licensors may have relied upon, third-party companies, consultants or collaborators, or on funds from third parties such that our licensors are not the sole and exclusive owners of the patents we in-licensed.
 We have sublicensed certain patents from Anacor that are owned, maintained and prosecuted by GSK.
 If third-party companies such as GSK fail to prosecute, maintain, enforce, and defend such patents, or lose rights to those patents, the rights we have licensed may be reduced or eliminated, and our right to develop and commercialize epetraborole or our other future product candidates that are the subject of such licensed rights could be adversely affected.
 Further, we rely upon Anacor's compliance with its license agreement with GSK to maintain our sublicense to such patents owned by GSK, and any termination of Anacor's license agreement with GSK could result in us losing our license to epetraborole.
-Further development and commercialization of epetraborole, and development of any future product candidates may, require us to enter into additional license or collaboration agreements.
-For example, our licensors or other third parties may develop intellectual property covering epetraborole which we have not licensed.
-Our future licenses may not provide us with exclusive rights to use the licensed patent rights and other intellectual property, or may not provide us with exclusive rights to use such patent rights and intellectual property in all relevant fields of use and in all territories in which we wish to develop or commercialize epetraborole or our future product candidates in the future.